This guide walks you through your first login to Chainstack Self-Hosted and initial configuration.

 For security, update your admin credentials immediately after first login.

-- Update the following:
+- Under Personal Information, update the following:

 | Field | Recommendation |